Theological differences between the Catholic Church and the Eastern Orthodox Church: Hesychast controversy

 The Hesychast controversy was a theological dispute in the Byzantine Empire during the 14th century between supporters and opponents of Gregory Palamas.
-Gregory Palamas of Thessaloniki (1296-1359) provided a theological justification for the practice of hesychasm.
+Gregory Palamas, bishop of Thessaloniki (1296-1359) provided a theological justification for the practice of hesychasm.
 Palamas stated that there is a distinction between the essence (ousia) and the energies (energeia) of God.
 While God in his essence is unknowable and indeterminable, the vision of God can be attained when his energy is seen with the eyes as the Uncreated Light.
 Palamas formulated his ideas on this distinction as part of his defense of the Athonite monastic practice of hesychasmos against the charge of heresy brought by the humanist scholar and theologian Barlaam of Calabria.

 Eastern Orthodox theologians generally regard this distinction as a real distinction, and not just a conceptual distinction.
-Historically, Western Christian thought has tended to reject the essence-energies distinction as real in the case of God, characterizing the view as a heretical introduction of an unacceptable division in the Trinity and suggestive of polytheism.
+Historically, Western Christian thought has tended to reject the essence-energies distinction as real in the case of God, characterizing the view as a heretical introduction of an unacceptable division in the Trinity opposed to divine simplicity espoused in the First Council of Nicaea and suggestive of polytheism.